 CALL ME JOE by MARTIN VAN ES

+The world is on the brink of disaster.
 The environment, society and mankind itself are facing extreme challenges in a world that is both more connected, and yet more divided than ever before.
 Fear and confusion seep into all parts of everyday life now, more than ever, the world needs one voice, one guide…

 One day the Earth is plunged into darkness and when light appears again so does a man – call him Joe – claiming to be the son of God.